shivamrai268/Blackjack-Game/README.md

 Player and  Dealer will play the Blackjack game.
-First, we ask the user to choose the bet amount.
+First, we ask the Player to choose bet amount.